Multi-objective optimisation via the R2 utilities: Preliminaries

 Ideally, the utility function should be designed to preserve the Pareto partial ordering over sets.
 Similar to the notion of monotonicity for scalarisation functions, we introduce the notion of compliancy for utility functions. \begin{definition} [Pareto compliancy] A utility function $U: \mathbb{B}(\mathbb{R}^M) \rightarrow \mathbb{R}$ is weakly or strictly Pareto compliant if

 for any sets of vectors $A, B \in \mathbb{B}(\mathbb{R}^M)$, respectively. \end{definition}

 The Pareto compliancy property implies that the utility optimisation problem \eqref{eqn:utility_problem} can be solved by using some subset of the Pareto set.
 When the Pareto front is finite\footnote{Extending this result to the infinite setting is non-trivial.
-Specifically, we would have to deal with some measurability issues involved with extending \cref{def:set_pareto_domination}.}, the strict Pareto compliancy property leads to a stronger result which states that the smallest set which maximises the utility is the Pareto front, that is $\max_{X \in \mathbb{X}, |X| \leq P} U(f(X)) = U(f(\mathbb{X}^*)) = U(\mathbb{Y}^*)$ for any $P\geq |\mathbb{Y}^*|$.
+Specifically, we would have to deal with some measurability issues involved with extending \cref{def:set_pareto_domination}.}, the strict Pareto compliancy property leads to a stronger result which states that the smallest set which maximises the utility is the Pareto front; that is, $\max_{X \in \mathbb{X}, |X| \leq P} U(f(X)) = U(f(\mathbb{X}^*)) = U(\mathbb{Y}^*)$ for any $P\geq |\mathbb{Y}^*|$.

 \paragraph{Qualitative aspects} In the multi-objective literature, the utility function is often referred to as a performance metric or a performance indicator.
-Following Riquelme et al. \cite{riquelme20152laccc}, there are three core qualitative aspects that a multi-objective performance metric inherently tries to quantify.
+Following Riquelme, von Lücken, and Baran \cite{riquelme20152laccc}, there are three core qualitative aspects that a multi-objective performance metric inherently tries to quantify.

-\begin{enumerate} \item \textbf{Convergence.} This aspect is concerned with the accuracy of the approximation.
-Namely how `close' is the approximate front to the true Pareto front.
-This aspect requires specifying some notion of distance in the objective space, which can be especially challenging when the objectives describe quantities that are defined on different scales. \item \textbf{Diversity.} This aspect is concerned with the distribution and spread of the points in the approximate front.
+\begin{enumerate} \item \textbf{Convergence.} This aspect is concerned with the accuracy of the approximation, namely, how ``close'' the approximate front is to the true Pareto front.
+This aspect requires the specification of some notion of distance in the objective space, which can be especially challenging when the objectives describe quantities that are defined on different scales. \item \textbf{Diversity.} This aspect is concerned with the distribution and spread of the points in the approximate front.
 The distribution is related to the relative distance among the points, whereas the spread considers the range of the objectives that are covered by the points.
 As illustrated in \cref{fig:three_quals}, a set can have a good distribution, but a poor spread and vice versa. \item \textbf{Cardinality.} This aspect refers to the number of points in the approximate front.
 Naturally, a larger number of points is typically preferred. \end{enumerate}